-Section 3 would delete a reporting requirement related to a federal program that was never implemented.
+Section 3.
+Deletes a reporting requirement related to a federal program that was never implemented.
 Current law requires the Department to submit a biennial report to the General Assembly on its off-premise sign regulatory program, which was intended to track progress on an initiative of the federal government to purchase and remove non-conforming signs.
 The federal program was never funded, so the State has not moved forward with the purchase of non-conforming signs, eliminating the need for this information.
-This section would repeal the reporting requirement.
+This section repeals the reporting requirement.

 Section 4.
 Current law requires the Department to submit an outsourcing report on payments made to private contractors for preconstruction activities to the General Assembly biannually.
 It also requires an annual project delivery report detailing progress for State Transportation Improvement Program projects.
 The outsourcing report is currently due by March 1 and September 1 of each year, and the project delivery report is due by March 1.
-This section would modify the frequency and submittal date of the outsourcing report to align the two reports - both would be annual reports due by March 1 of each year.
+This section modifies the frequency and submittal date of the outsourcing report to align the two reports - both are now annual reports due by March 1 of each year.

 Section 5.
 G.S.
 136-44.4 requires the Department to develop an annual construction program, to prioritize projects, and to report to the General Assembly.
 Since becoming effective, Article 14B of Chapter 136, Strategic Prioritization Funding Plan for Transportation Investments, includes and expands on the requirements of G.S.
-136-44.4, so this section would repeal it.
+136-44.4, so this section repeals this program requirement.

 Section 6.
 Current law requires the Department to report to the General Assembly on the previous fiscal year's costs and expenditures for construction and maintenance work.
-This section would amend the requirement to conform to a similar uncodified reporting requirement set out in session law.
-It would also require the report to be submitted on March 1 of each year, rather than tying the report date to the convening of session.
+This section amends the requirement to conform to a similar uncodified reporting requirement set out in session law.
+It also requires the report to be submitted on March 1 of each year, rather than tying the report date to the convening of session.